 Are ActiveX controls still used today?
 Yes, though the legacy ActiveX framework works with Microsoft’s Internet Explorer and not Microsoft Edge.

 Microsoft.NET is an advanced software application development framework developed by Microsoft. .NET is basically a group of several application development technologies ranging from web, desktop to mobile applications.
 Microsoft.NET supports a variety of languages and CLR makes it possible to integrate the modules developed in different languages.

-This article compares both of the above mentioned Microsoft Technologies in a tabular form.
-It explains the advantages of both ActiveX and Microsoft.NET framework and its downsides on the basis of certain attributes.
+This article compares both of the above-mentioned Microsoft Technologies in a tabular form.
+It explains the advantages of both ActiveX and Microsoft.NET framework and their downsides on the basis of certain attributes.